tonyjunkes/BCryptCFC/README.md

 `this.javaSettings = {loadPaths: ["./location/to/put/classes"], watchExtensions: "class"};`

-From there, depending on how you called the .class file into your classpath, calling in Bcrypt.cfc is as simple as...
+From there, depending on how you called the .class file into your classpath, calling in BCrypt.cfc is as simple as...

 `BCrypt = createObject("component", "BCrypt").init();`